bigjosh/TSL/README.md

 ## Future directions

+Add a suplimental pull-up resistor to ~RESET line.
+In dry conditions it is possible to reset the XMEGA over the built-in pull-up when it is in the tube using static fields.
+Don't really need this since the firmware is spurious RESET tolerant, but cleaner.

+Add a diode or MOSFET over the RTC so that the RTC backup capacitor can not back feed the XMEGA.
+This would let us use the RTC built-in voltage detector to drop into backup mode which would reduce drain when batteries are pulled.
+Don't really need this, but cleaner at the cost of one part.

+If possible find a static LCD and bit bang the segments.
+Since our batteries have such a flat voltage curve, we could avoid the biasing circuits and charge pump and save a lot of power.

 If the datasheets are to be believed, switching to an ultra low power ARM (like SAM22L or STM32L) or STM8 could reduce power drastically, at the cost of higher cost.
 This needs to be tested.